BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at Week 12

 Your 12-week fetus is almost done developing their body’s important systems and parts.
-They’ve got all their bones, muscles, limbs, and organs, and working digestive, urinary and circulatory systems.
-This means they’re already drinking and peeing (don’t worry—it’s just amniotic fluid!).
-From here on out, it’s all about getting bigger and more mature.
-Yep, baby's about to enter the growth and maturation stage, in which organs and tissues will grow and develop rapidly.
+They’ve got all their bones, muscles, limbs, and organs, plus working digestive, urinary and circulatory systems.
+Their liver is even making red blood cells!
+They’re already drinking and peeing too (don’t worry—it’s just amniotic fluid!).
+From here on out, it’s all about getting bigger and stronger.
+Yep, baby's about to enter the growth and maturation stage, in which organs and tissues will develop rapidly.

-Baby at 12 weeks is opening and closing their fingers and curling their toes, and their brain is developing fast!
+Baby at 12 weeks is opening and closing their fingers and curling their toes, their nails are forming and their brain is developing fast!
 And, yes, baby may already resemble Aunt Melba (or Cousin Fred).
 Seriously, by this point, their face is sporting a recognizable profile with a defined nose and chin.

 12 weeks pregnant